aerospike/aerospike-client-python/doc/aerospike.rst

     NOTE: only applies to the policies mentioned below.

     Use the applicable policy ttl in write, operate, batch write, and scan policies.
-    If the policy is not defined for the transaction, use the default client-level policy's ttl.
+    If the policy is not defined for the command, use the default client-level policy's ttl.

 .. _auth_mode: